 Step #3 – The Fishing

 Next, I set-up some Facebook display ads.
-Using facts I’d discovered during my research process, I’d found out about sporting teams, bands, age, location and schooling.
-This allowed me to target my Facebook ad down to one possible recipient.
+Using facts I’d discovered during my research process, I’d found out info on the person who would hire me regarding sporting teams, bands, age, location and schooling.
+With this amount of information I could set-up targeting on Facebook ads which reduced my target pool of possible clicks down to one possible recipient.

 Then I sat back and waited for a bite.

 Facebook shows impressions as well as clicks in their advertising analytics.
 After 3 days of being on display, the analytics said that my ad had a click.
 Given that there was only one possible profile that would see my ad, I was confident that I’d hit my target.
 It was now time to step up my game.